LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/SECRETS.md

 Note that in normal mode, secrets whose states do not match the level are simply skipped and another is chosen.

+Other environment changes should also be kept in mind when placing secrets; for example, rooms may be flooded/drained or some geometry may change.
+Refer to the specific level environment files in each case.
+Conditional changes can be made to either undo other environment modifications, or to add your own changes to fit your secrets.
+Conditional changes are performed following all other standard environment changes, aside from level mirroring, which is always performed last.

 ### TR2 Zoning
 As pre-defined secrets may not necessarily fall into the default [zones](https://github.com/LostArtefacts/TR-Rando/wiki/Zones#secrets), you should position your waypoints manually in stone-jade-gold order instead.
 For TR1 and TR3, this is not important due to the different zoning technique and the arbitrary artefact types.